Review of the Album "The Golden Ratio" by Swedish Pop and Techno Band Ace of Base

 What Are the Best Songs on The Golden Ratio?

-The Golden Ratio however is not as good as the group’s first three albums.
+The Golden Ratio however is not as good as The Sign, The Bridge, and Cruel Summer.
 What great songs does this one have?
 The Golden Ratio the title track and Who Am I are the two best songs in this album.
 Who Am I is a very catchy song about someone that was a sinner who is trying to find their identity.
 What is their purpose in life?
 They like to remember who they are and who they desire to be.
 She goes down to a river to find peace of mind and then she blindly falls for a man.

 The Golden Ratio Review Continued